 - You can’t get any closer to God than you currently are at this very moment in time.
 Why is this so important to know?
 Because as a Christian your actions and attitudes cannot change your union with Christ.
 The Bible says you are hidden inside of God (see Colossians 3:3).
 It says you are one with the Spirit of Jesus (see 1 Corinthians 6:17).
 It says your body is His temple (see 1 Corinthians 6:19).
 You can’t get any closer than that!
 Let’s look at it this way: God is milk, you are cereal.
 When you put milk in cereal the milk becomes one with the cereal, and the cereal becomes one with the milk–still separate–yet now, both are inside of each other.
 The same thing happened with you and God from the moment you first believed Jesus forgave you!
 Your old spirit died, it was resurrected with Jesus, and then united with Him permanently (see Romans 6:6,7).
 The only thing that could cause this relationship to dissolve is if Jesus dies again–and that ain’t happening! (see Hebrews 7:25, John 14:19).
 You were supernaturally reborn connected to Him.
 You can’t “walk away” from being born, nor can anything you do or not do make you unborn.
 Birth is final!
 (See John 1:12, 3:6,7).
 Sure, you can get closer to God in your thinking, but not in your identity.
 Friend, if you honestly believe that what you’re doing and not doing is causing you to be close, then far, close, then far, how can you be sure?…You can’t.
 If you’re not sure, then it’s error.
 If it’s error, then it’s not freeing, so it’s not the truth.

 So today, my friends, know this: You are free, so live free!
 You are as close to God as you can possibly get!
 Christ has removed the punishment for all of our sins, even the careless stuff we sometimes say.
 But most of all, I want you to know your heart is good.
 It’s not sinful.
 It’s not wicked.
-As a believer, our minds are still catching up to this truth–so are our actions and attitudes–but our identity is not!
+As a believer, our minds are still catching up to this truth, our actions and attitudes are too–but our identity is not!
 Our identity is final and we are complete!
 (See Colossians 2:10).

 A prayer for you: Heavenly Father, today I want to thank you for freedom; freedom from sin, freedom from hell, freedom from living a life in confusion.
 These freedoms come by way of your grace.
 It is when we truly allow ourselves to bask in the richness of your grace, we enjoy the abundant life of Christ!
 Right now, I lift up all who are reading this, directly to you.
 Dad, I know some of the things they’ve just read might seem scary.
 Your grace is a scary thing when we’ve been taught error for so long.
 But without your grace, life is even more scary, because the pressure is all on us.
 Take the pressure off them, Father.
 Your grace is infinitely loving, and your infinite love casts out all fear because fear has to do with punishment.
 Jesus was punished FOR us, for every sin we’d ever commit, so we don’t have to be afraid!
 Teach us more each day and take us deeper into what all He’s done!
 Thank you for freedom!
 Amen.